Orlov spectra: bounds and gaps: Introduction

-In \cite{O4}, Orlov utilizes results on the semi-stability of vector bundles on curves to prove the following interesting result: \begin{theorem} The Rouquier dimension of the derived category of coherent sheaves on any smooth algebraic curve is one. \end{theorem} Having proven the one dimensional case, he proposes the following general conjecture: \begin{introconjecture} For a smooth algebraic variety, $X$, the Krull dimension of $X$ and the Rouquier dimension of $\dbcoh{X}$ are equal. \end{introconjecture} This conjecture asserts that Rouquier's notion of dimension of a triangulated category is deeply geometric.
+In \cite{O4}, Orlov utilizes results on the semi-stability of vector bundles on curves to prove the following interesting result: \begin{theorem} The Rouquier dimension of the derived category of coherent sheaves on any smooth algebraic curve is one. \end{theorem} Having proven the one dimensional case, he proposes the following general conjecture: \begin{conjecture} For a smooth algebraic variety, $X$, the Krull dimension of $X$ and the Rouquier dimension of $\dbcoh{X}$ are equal. \end{conjecture} This conjecture asserts that Rouquier's notion of dimension of a triangulated category is deeply geometric.
 Furthermore, Orlov contends that in order to extract additional, more novel, geometric invariants from the category, one should study all possible generation times - the Orlov spectrum.
-With this in mind, he begins the analysis of the Orlov spectrum of a smooth algebraic curve proving: \begin{theorem} The set, $\{1,2\}$, is a subset of Orlov spectrum of the bounded derived category of coherent sheaves on a smooth proper algebraic curve, with equality if and only if the curve is rational. \end{theorem} Orlov then poses the following questions: \begin{itemize} \item Is the Orlov spectrum of the bounded derived category of coherent sheaves on a smooth quasi-projective scheme bounded above?
+With this in mind, he begins the analysis of the Orlov spectrum of a smooth algebraic curve proving: \begin{theorem} The set, $\{1,2\}$, is a subset of Orlov spectrum of the bounded derived category of coherent sheaves on a smooth proper algebraic curve, with equality if and only if the curve is rational. \end{theorem} Orlov then promotes the following questions: \begin{itemize} \item Is the Orlov spectrum of the bounded derived category of coherent sheaves on a smooth quasi-projective scheme bounded above?
 Is it bounded above for a non-smooth scheme? \item Does the Orlov spectrum of the bounded derived category of coherent sheaves on a (smooth) quasi-projective scheme form an integer interval? \end{itemize}

 Orlov's ideas were developed further by the first two authors in \cite{BF}.
-In loc.~cit., the authors prove that calculating the generation time of a tilting object reduces to a very simple geometric computation.
+In loc.~cit., the authors prove that generation time for tilting objects reduces to a very simply geometric calculation.
 They use it to prove Orlov's conjecture in many new cases.
 Through examples, they illustrate some subtleties encoded in generation time, including how it can vary in certain moduli and its relationship with positivity of the anti-canonical bundle.